From Shed to Chic

-The final few weeks of autumn provide a good opportunity to focus on maintenance tasks and tidying up ready for a winter’s rest – but it’s not time to rest just yet!
+The final few weeks of autumn provide a good opportunity to focus on maintenance tasks and tidying up ready for a winter’s rest – but it’s not time to kick back just yet!
 Our garden sheds put up with a lot.
 For most of us they are a dumping ground for tools and garden clutter, however, with just a few simple tweaks you can have a shed to be proud of that actually does its job in helping you to store and stay organised.

 Step 1 - Clear the clutter

 Before you can start upcycling your shed you need to clear the clutter and clean the dirt ready to start anew.
 We recommend taking everything out of the shed first, so you can effectively sweep the floors, mop, dust the cobwebs and clean any windows.
-Once you have a clean and clear space you’re ready to start organising it.
+Once you have a clear space you’re ready to start organising it.
 Throw out or recycle unnecessary packaging, give tools a clean, dispose of any out of date seeds and chemicals and sort through things you need versus things you never use - try selling unwanted items on places such as Gumtree or eBay, one person's trash is another person's treasure after all!
 Plus, the extra pocket money can go towards your new shed to chic project.

 Step 2 - Get out the paint brush